Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

    * - FFT
      - ``hamming window``, ``1024 points``, ``40% overlap``

-Let's first instantiate the ``ShortTimeFFT`` since we want to run a spectral analysis:
+Let's first instantiate the ``ShortTimeFFT`` since we want to run a spectral transform:

 .. code-block:: python